 HOW TO REACH AND MOVE IN REYKJAVIK

-the main airports is the Reykjavík Airport
+the main airport is the Reykjavík Airport

 download the transportation map

 download the transportation APP

 WHAT TO DO IN REYKJAVIK

 typical dishes of Reykjavik are:

 - Pylsur: Hot dogs made from lamb, beef, and pork with optional accompaniments of onions, mustard, and tomato ketchup.

 - Harðfiskur: A dried fish snack, often cod, haddock or ocean catfish, is usually dipped in salted butter.